ptrxyz/chemotion/client-vscode-remote-container/README.md

 If the prompt does not show, install the extension pack as mentioned above.
 Then, you will find an icon similar to `><` in the very bottom left of VSCode's status bar.
 Click on it and select "Reopen in Container".

 **Step 6:** After the container is build, you will be able to access a terminal in the container using VSCode (`Terminal` -> `New Terminal`).
-If all steps were followed correclty, the container will already be initalised with seed data.
+If all steps were followed correctly, the container will already be initialised with seed data.
 This was done by the `postCreateCommand` in the `.devcontainer/devcontainer.json` file.
 See that file for how it is done.

 **Step 7:** You are now ready to do some basic testing: run `bundle exec rails server` in the terminal and open the website in your browser (defaults to `localhost:3000`) when prompted.
 For the first time, this will take some time as sprites need to be generated and Javascripts need to be transpiled/bundled.
 You can now log in using the seeded admin user "ADM" with password "PleaseChangeYourPassword".